fstltna/CoffeeBackup/README.md

 4. This assumes that backupninja is storing the daily backups to /home/cmowner/backups and it rotates those sql dumps as well.

+5. Edit the backup config:
+	vi /home/cmowner/.cmbackuprc # For first line put "coffeemud", for second line put the password you set above

 If you need more help visit https://PocketMUD.com/